 Ongoing monitoring of the hydrocarbon contamination in accordance with the Groundwater Management Plan will continue to review contaminant trends to ensure levels continue to decline in line with the project’s aims.

-Further information in relation to Notices that relate to this site can be found on the NSW Environmental Protection Authority website.
+More information about this site can be found on the NSW Environmental Protection Authority website.

 Groundwater Monitoring Reports and Management Plan

 The following reports outline the management plan for the site and the results of recent monitoring: